mllpresearch/ESO-dataset/README.md

 and a list containing the IDs of the samples of the set.
 Each sample directory contains the audio file, the slides and two subdirectories: the first one contains the transcription data, with the transcription in plain-text format, the aligned transcription in srt format, and the aligned transcription in srt format but sentence segmented.
+On the other hand, the manual_translation subdirectory contains un folder for each target language (de, es, fr, sl;
+according to ISO 639-1 standard), in which we can find the original manual translation, the source and target language files temporally aligned and the file with the timestamps for that language pair.
 The "train" directory contain one subdirectory for each sample and one list for each subset of data as follows:
 * train_audios.lst: contains the IDs of the training samples.